open-mmlab/mmdetection/docs/en/tutorials/customize_dataset.md

  ]
 ```

-There are three necessary keys in the json file:
+There are three necessary keys in the JSON file:

 - `images`: contains a list of images with their information like `file_name`, `height`, `width`, and `id`.
 - `annotations`: contains the list of instance annotations.